In the current times, government control is at an all-time high.

 Whether you allow yourself to remain caught up anger and disappointment or whether you get back on your feet to make change happen has a tremendous effect on how you feel and your life as a whole.
 In fact, it’s the difference between people who spend their entire lives washing dishes and scrubbing floors versus those who succeed against all odds, whether that be in poverty, amidst sexual abuse or even through childhood neglect.

 To become part of this second group of people, it is important to practice forgiveness and take responsibility for everything in your life.

-What I would recommend doing is creating a list of all the people you want to forgive, all the people you want to ask for forgiveness and all the things you want to forgive yourself for.
-Then, you can create a small forgiveness ritual in which you let go of past (or present) experiences.
+I would recommend creating a list of all the people you want to forgive, all the people you want to ask for forgiveness and all the things you want to forgive yourself for.
+Then, you can perform a small forgiveness ritual in which you let go of past (or present) experiences.

 Here are some forgiveness phrases to get you started: